dccn-tg/tg-workshop/content/git/exercises/git_clone/index.md

 weight: 3
 ---

-Most of time, we will start from cloning an existing Git repository from remote.
+Usually you will start from cloning an existing Git repository from remote.
 In this exercise, we will use the VSCode to clone a repository on GitHub.

+## Prerequisite

+- signing up to [GitHub](https://github.com) for a personal account
+- being a member of the GitHub organization [dccn-tg](https://github.com/dccn-tg)

+{{<note type="tip">}}
+Strickly speaking, cloning a public GitHub repository does not require a GitHub account.
+However, we will need the GitHub account to make contribution to the public repository in later exercises.
+{{</note>}}

+## Clone the repository

 1. open VSCode to clone a repository from GitHub